Make or break moment for Myanmar reforms in opaque telecoms sector

 After decades of isolation and economic mismanagement under the military, mobile phone penetration in Myanmar is put at 4 to 9 percent of its 60 million people, lower even than North Korea.

-The government of President Thein Sein has pushed through a series of political and economic reforms since 2001 and the award of mobile licences on June 27 should bring a leap forward in digital technology that could speed up economic development.
+The government of President Thein Sein has pushed through a series of political and economic reforms since 2011, and the award of mobile licenses on June 27 should bring a leap forward in digital technology that could speed up economic development.

 Vanderbruggen said potential foreign investors in other sectors are watching the process closely.
 “We really have a make-or-break moment for Myanmar,” he said.